 Searching for the name Guglielmo Marconi on Google will bring you to several questions, including:

-What did Guglielmo Marconi invent?
+- What did Guglielmo Marconi invent?

-When did Guglielmo Marconi invent the radio?
+- When did Guglielmo Marconi invent the radio?

 …and so on.

-Despite some controversy over what Marconi did for the evolution of communications, Guglielmo Marconi is still widely regarded to be a critical contributor to the world of radio waves and communications.
+Despite some controversy over what Marconi did for the evolution of communications, Guglielmo is still widely regarded as a critical contributor to the world of radio waves and communications.

 A concept like that might not sound very exciting at first, but it was crucial to Morse code communications.
-In the next 3 years, Marconi also patented the horizontal directional aerial, to improve the quality of global communications.
+In the next 3 years, Marconi also patented the horizontal directional aerial to improve the quality of global communications.

-By 1910, Marconi was sending messages from Ireland (Clifden) to Buenos Aires, at a distance of over 6,000 miles.
-Two years later, the Marconi radio story continued to evolve, with innovations that improved the reception of long-distance transmissions.
-In September 1918, Marconi sent the first radio message from England to Australia.
+By 1910, Marconi was sending messages from Ireland (Clifden) to Buenos Aires at a distance of over 6,000 miles (9,656.06 kilometers).
+Two years later, the Marconi radio story continued to evolve, with innovations that improved the reception of long-distance radio transmissions.

 Thanks to a vast range of inventions and patents, it’s difficult to say for certain what Marconi’s most famous accomplishment is.
 Perhaps the reason that Marconi is credited as the father of radio is because he brought unlimited passion to the industry.

 Guglielmo Marconi awards